 - Clinical Commissioning Groups (CCGs) that plan and commission care for local populations

-- Organisations that provide support services to the NHS
+- Charities and social enterprises – organisations which provide support services to the NHS.

 Many of these individual organisations have committed to supporting the Armed Forces community through the Step into Health programme.
-You can find all the organisations that have currently pledged their support once you have logged in to our candidate system (please be aware that we have temporarily paused Step into Health registrations at this time).
+View all the organisations that have currently pledged their support in the map below and find their details to get in touch, by registering and logging into our candidate system.
+Use the icon in the top left to show the organisation colour key.